 Are you a full-time artist?

-What advice would you like to give people who would like to sell their works online?
+What advice would you like to give people who are interested in being an artist full-time?

 Where do you see yourself within the next few years?